licabal222/licabal222.github.io/_posts/2016-11-15-and-then-we-have-humans-txt.markdown

 `humans.txt` is a txt file that you add in the top-level directory of your web server and that contains information about all the people involved in the construction of the website.

-The following is a suggestion given by [humanstxt]:  http://humanstxt.org/Standard.html of the content that can go in the humans.txt file:
+The following is a suggestion given by [humanstxt.org][humansweb]{:target="_blank"} of the content that can go in the humans.txt file:

 {% highlight ruby %}